Ishme-Dagan

 Left: Cuneiform clay tablet.
-Old Babylonian, 1900-1700 BCE.
+Old Babylonian, 1900-1700 BC.

 Right: Sumerian cuneiform "foundation stone".
-This clay cone was embedded in a wall, and contains the deed of foundation of the city walls of Isin (Tell Bahriyat) by king Ishme-Dagan of Isin (1953-1935 BCE).
+This clay cone was embedded in a wall, and contains the deed of foundation of the city walls of Isin (Tell Bahriyat) by king Ishme-Dagan of Isin (1953-1935 BC).

-Ishme-Dagan (^{D}iš-me-^{D}da-gan, Išme-Dagān; c.
-1953-1935 BC (MC) was the 4th king of the First Dynasty of Isin, according to the "Sumerian King List" (SKL).
-Also according to the SKL: he was both the son and successor of Iddin-Dagān.
-Lipit-Ištar then succeeded Išme-Dagān.
-Išme-Dagān was one of the kings to restore the Ekur.
+Ishme-Dagan (^{D}iš-me-^{D}da-gan, Išme-Dagān; died c.
+1935 BC) was the 4th king of the First Dynasty of Isin, according to the "Sumerian King List" (SKL).
+Also according to the SKL: he was both the son and successor of Iddin-Dagan.
+Lipit-Ishtar then succeeded Ishme-Dagan.
+Ishme-Dagan was one of the kings to restore the Ekur.